Common questions about anxiety, overthinking, and online therapy.

 -

-The length of therapy varies based on your goals and needs.
-Some people find short-term support helpful, while others choose longer-term work.
-We check in regularly to make sure therapy continues to feel supportive and aligned with your goals.
+The length of therapy varies depending on your goals and what you’re working through.
+Some clients come for shorter-term support, while others choose longer-term work.
+We’ll regularly check in to make sure therapy is meeting your needs.